jwellwood/language-exercises/readme.md

 ## Instructions

 1. `npm i` to install dependencies
-2. `npm build` to transpile Typescript
+2. `npm run build` to transpile Typescript
 3. `npm start` to see the results in the console

 ### 1. Array operations